Part Two: Oil and Water

 Powerful symbols, water and oil.
 Water is the biblical symbol of life, of God’s provision.
 Oil is the symbol of calling and purpose (which is why it’s used for spiritual anointing).
 Two things we can’t live without: Life and Purpose.
 Can they be mixed?
 Yes.
 But only with constant stirring.
 Which is why I began Part One by saying that all blessings are mixed.
 Mixed blessings are God’s specialty.

 Trudy and I met on January 13th, 34 years ago, and marriage to her has been the greatest blessing of my life.
 But make no mistake—it has also been a mixed blessing.
 My would-be-could-be-soulmates were nothing like her.
-They were easy to mix with because they were either very much like me, or (I’m embarrassed to admit) very impressed with me.
+They were easy to mix with because they were either very much like me, or (I’m embarrassed to admit this) very impressed with me.

 Trudy is neither.
 She challenges me.
 Constantly.
 Makes me grow.
 Constantly.
 Makes me better.